 A girl believes she has been struck blind for stealing a kiss.
 A mother watches helplessly as each of her children is replaced by a changeling.
 A woman is haunted each month by the same four chords of a single song.
-In neurology, illness is inextricably linked with narrative, the clues to unraveling these mysteries hidden in both the details of a patient's story and the tells of their body.
+In neurology, illness can seem as strange as any fairytale, the clues to unraveling these mysteries hidden in both the details of a patient's story and the tells of their body.

 Stories are etched into the very structure of our brains, coded so deeply that the impulse for storytelling survives and even surges after the most devastating injuries.
-But our brains are also porous—the stories they concoct shaped by cultural narratives about bodies and illness that permeate the minds of doctors and patients alike.
+But the stories our brains concoct are also malleable, shaped by cultural narratives about bodies and illness that permeate the minds of doctors and patients alike.
 In the history of medicine, some stories are heard, while others—the narratives of women, of Black and brown people, of displaced people, of disempowered people—are too often dismissed.

-In The Mind Electric, neurologist Pria Anand reveals—through case study, history, fable, and memoir—all that the medical establishment has overlooked: the complexity and wonder of brains in health and in extremis, and the vast gray area between sanity and insanity, doctor and patient, and illness and wellness, each separated from the next by the thin veneer of a different story.
+In The Mind Electric, Anand reveals—through case studies from her Boston hospital and beyond, alongside history, fable, and memoir—all that the medical establishment has overlooked: the complexity and wonder of brains in health and in extremis, and the vast gray area between sanity and insanity, doctor and patient, and illness and wellness, each separated from the next by the illusion of a different story.

-The Mind Electric is stunning.
-Full of wisdom, revelation and poetry, I was continually awed by Dr. Pria Anand’s insight into the darkest shadows of the human experience.
-I loved every minute of this remarkable book and I will never think of my brain and body in the same way again.”
+“The Mind Electric is stunning, full of wisdom, revelation, and poetry.
+I was continually awed by Dr. Pria Anand’s insight into the darkest shadows of the human experience.
+I loved every minute of this remarkable book, and I will never think of my brain and body in the same way again.”

-—Susannah Cahalan, author of Brain on Fire
+—Susannah Cahalan, New York Times bestselling author of Brain on Fire

 “A rich and humane work, compelling in its compassion for the personal stories behind the symptoms that bring people to clinics.
 Pria Anand deftly weaves her own story of change with those of her patients.”